Heart failure is often due to weakness in the main pumping chamber of the heart, but it can also occur because of:

 What happens at the heart failure clinic?

-We will triage and your referral and you will be sent an appointment for an ultrasound scan of the heart (echocardiogram) and heart tracing (ECG).
+We will assess your referral and you will be sent an appointment for an ultrasound scan of the heart (echocardiogram) and heart tracing (ECG).

 However, if we think you have heart problems, you will be reviewed in clinic on the same day.